 The original hardware was a shiny, brassy gold color.
 Though the color wasn’t ideal, the details are perfect for the desk.

-Next, the hardware is painted with Bronze Hardware Opulence, giving a metallic bronze appearance.
+Next, the hardware is painted with a bronze metallic paint, giving an oil rubbed bronze metallic bronze appearance.

-Lastly, the hardware is sealed using ebony protective glaze creating the perfect oil rubbed bronze.
+Lastly, the hardware is sealed using a tinted black sealer creating the perfect oil rubbed bronze.

 The Paint – Painting a Layered Gray Desk

 Vintage Painted Layered Shades of Gray Desk

 Out of the attic and back into the home office where this painted vintage desk belongs.